1. Tourism / Wildlife Pays

 8. Conservation Employment / Local Leadership Development

 Total revenues entering the community through conservation related employment have become substantial.
 MWCT is the largest employer in the Kuku community and is proactively cultivating and training a new generation of leaders within the community Samson Parashina embodies this commitment.
 The son of a local chief, he started as a waiter at the ecotourism lodge and rose to become President of MWCT.
-While still working as a guide he is attending university in Nairobi and also negotiating all MWCT agreements with the community leaders.
+While still working as a guide he graduated in Sociology in Nairobi, while also negotiating all MWCT agreements with the community leaders.

 The Director of Community Rangers Program is Maasai from the local community.
-The new Operations Commander is Maasai and a veteran KWS officer.
 The Wildlife Pays Coordinator, the new Conservation Support Officer and the Simba Scout Coordinator are all from the local Maasai community.
 The Director of Finance, Titus Muia, (who also serves as the Director of Education Programs) is also Kenyan.

 4 year goal is to identify and cultivate program officers from within the local community who will become MWCT’s ultimate future and conservation leaders within the ecosystem.